All Episodes

 What a shocker.

-This is this is the difference.
+This is the difference.

 We do not fight wars.

-You know, we we have rules of engagement, for example, in Iraq, Afghanistan that Obama put on our troops.
+You know, we have rules of engagement, for example, in Iraq, Afghanistan that Obama put on our troops.

-Well, that ties their hands, and that puts their lives at risk.
+Well, that ties their hands and that puts their lives at risk.

 You know, sadly, war is what it is.